 - 1 teaspoon baking soda

-- Dissolve baking soda in the beef broth or the plain water.
+- Dissolve baking soda in the beef broth or plain water.
 Set aside.

 - Use a garlic press to crush the garlic cloves.

-- In a large bowl place the meat with all of the ingredients, including the garlic and mix throughly.
-(If you have a stand mixer, this would work too. )
+- Place the meat with all ingredients in a large bowl, including the garlic, and mix thoroughly.
+(If you have a stand mixer, this will work too. )

 - Cover the bowl and refrigerate overnight for the meat to absorb the flavors.

-- The next day, line a tray with foil and set aside.
+- The next day, line a tray with foil and set it aside.

 - Place them on the tray.
 Continue until you finish all the meat.

-- They are very good when done with just a little pink inside and very juicy.
+- They are delicious when done with just a little pink inside and very juicy.

-- Notes: The “Mititei” meat is supposed to contain a pretty good amount of fat.
-The original recipes use beef suet, fat pork meat(usually shoulder) or lamb.
-You can use only beef, but you will need to add oil to the mixture, to replace the fat.
+- Notes: The “Mititei” meat should contain a pretty good amount of fat.
+The original recipes use beef suet, fat pork meat(usually shoulder), or lamb.
+You can use only beef, but you will need to add oil to the mixture to replace the fat.
 If you do not use fat, the Mititei will be dry.

-- The baking soda is mandatory, so do not omit.
+- Baking soda is mandatory, so do not omit it.